ErikOwen/attack_replay/apache_struts2/README.md

 # Apache Struts2 (CVE 2017-5638)

-### Description
+## Description

-Brief paragraph talking about what the vulnerability is.
+Apache Struts versions prior to 2.3.32 and 2.5.10.1 are affected by a remote code execution vulnerability stemming from a flaw in the exception handling during file upload attempts.

-### Steps to Recreate Vulnerable Environment
+## Steps to Recreate Vulnerable Environment

 To recreate the Apache Struts2 vulnerability you will need to install: